Parser combinator: Basic idea

 In any programming language that has first-class functions, parser combinators can be used to combine basic parsers to construct parsers for more complex rules.
 For example, a production rule of a context-free grammar (CFG) may have one or more alternatives and each alternative may consist of a sequence of non-terminal(s) and/or terminal(s), or the alternative may consist of a single non-terminal or terminal or the empty string.
 If a simple parser is available for each of these alternatives, a parser combinator can be used to combine each of these parsers, returning a new parser which can recognise any or all of the alternatives.

 In languages that support operator overloading, a parser combinator can take the form of an infix operator, used to glue different parsers to form a complete rule.
 Parser combinators thereby enable parsers to be defined in an embedded style, in code which is similar in structure to the rules of the formal grammar.
 As such, implementations can be thought of as executable specifications with all the associated advantages such as readability.

 The combinators

 To keep the discussion relatively straightforward, we discuss parser combinators in terms of recognizers only.
-If the input string is of length #input and its members are accessed through an index j, a recognizer is a parser which returns, as output, a set of indices representing positions at which the parser successfully finished recognizing a sequence of tokens that began at position j.
+If the input string is of length #input and its members are accessed through an index j, a recognizer is a parser which returns, as output, a set of indices representing indices at which the parser successfully finished recognizing a sequence of tokens that begin at index j.
 An empty result set indicates that the recognizer failed to recognize any sequence beginning at index j.
-A non-empty result set indicates the recognizer ends at different positions successfully.